IanAguiar-ai/free_decision_tree/README.md

 ---

-# DecisionTree
+# RandomFlorest

-A customizable implementation of decision trees for regression, written from scratch with flexible loss functions and visualization tools.
+A customizable implementation of random florest for regression, written from scratch with flexible loss functions.

 ---

 ## Inputs

-When creating a `DecisionTree`, you can specify:
+When creating a `RandomFlorest`, you can specify:

 - **all DecisionTree parameters**
 ...